Shuayb-Ibrahim/shuayb-ibrahim.github.io/_pages/r.md

 permalink: /r/
 author_profile: true
 ---
-My R code snippets are inspired by the Book R for Data Science and it follows its content structure as it covers R in a strategically calculated way.
+My R code snippets are inspired by the Book, R for Data Science and it follows its content structure as it covers R in a strategically calculated way... and personally love the book
 <hr>

 ### R Basics